Elcomsoft iOS Forensic Toolkit

 Physical Acquisition for 32-bit and 64-bit iOS Devices

 iOS Forensic Toolkit implements unconditional physical acquisition support for old iDevices (up to and including iPhone 4).
 Physical acquisition is also available for jailbroken 32-bit devices such as the iPhone 4S, 5, and 5C, the original iPad mini and 32-bit iPads.
-64-bit devices are supported via a dedicated physical acquisition for 64-bit devices technique (jailbreak required).
+64-bit devices (iPhone 5s through iPhone X) are supported via a dedicated physical acquisition for 64-bit devices technique (jailbreak required).

 The following compatibility matrix applies:

 Physical acquisition of 64-bit devices does not decrypt the keychain.
 In order to access protected items such as stored forms, passwords and authentication tokens, physical should be always preceded by logical acquisition via iOS Forensic Toolkit.

 Logical Acquisition with Lockdown Support and Keychain Extraction

 Logical acquisition is available for all devices regardless or hardware generation and jailbreak status.
 The device must be unlocked at least once after cold boot; otherwise, the device backup service cannot be started.

 Experts will need to unlock the device with passcode or Touch ID, or use a non-expired lockdown file extracted from the user’s computer.

 If the device is configured to produce password-protected backups, experts must use Elcomsoft Phone Breaker to recover the password and remove encryption.
 Elcomsoft Phone Breaker is also required to view keychain records.
 If no backup password is set, the tool will automatically configure the system with a temporary password (“123”) in order to be able to decrypt keychain items (password will be reset after the acquisition).